 - Poor fitness (2 mile run > 16 mins)

 - Gender (female)

 - Minor illness

-- Medication: Antihistamines (e.g., Benadryl, Atarax, CTM), decongestants (e.g., Sudafed); high blood pressure (e.g., diuretics, beta blockers); psychiatric drugs (e.g., tricyclic antidepressants, antipsychotics).
-NOTE: Despite certain policies, to date (2013) there is currently NO scientific evidence that caffeine, energy drinks, "fat burners" or dietary supplements affect the body's ability to regulate heat.
+- Medication: Antihistamines (e.g., Benadryl, Atarax, CTM), decongestants (e.g., Sudafed); certain high blood pressure medications (e.g., diuretics, beta blockers); psychiatric drugs (e.g., tricyclic antidepressants, antipsychotics).
+NOTE: There is currently NO scientific evidence that caffeine use contributes to dehydration in habitual caffeine users or that it affects body temperature regulation.

 - Alcohol in the past 24 hours

 - Prior heat injury